-- The arrestee should be subjected to medical examination by a trained doctor after every 48 hours during his detention is custody by a doctor on the panel of approved doctors appointed by Director, Health Services of the concerned State or Union Territory, Director, Health Services should prepare such a board for all Tehsils and Districts as well.
+- The arrestee should be subjected to a medical examination by a trained doctor after every 48 hours during his detention in custody by a doctor on the panel of approved doctors appointed by Director, Health Services of the concerned State or Union Territory, Director, Health Services should prepare such a board for all Tehsils and Districts as well.

 - Copies of all the documents including the memo of arrest, referred to above, should be sent to the Illaqa Magistrate for his record.

-- The arrestee may be permitted to meet his lawyer during interrogation, though not through out the examination.
+- The arrestee may be permitted to meet his lawyer during interrogation, though not throughout the examination.

-- A Police control room should be provided at all district and state headquarters where information regarding the arrest and the place of custody of the arrestee shall be communicated by the officer causing the arrest, within 12 hours of effecting the arrest and at the police control room it should be displayed on a conspicuous notice board.
+- A Police control room should be provided at all district and State headquarters where information regarding the arrest and the place of custody of the arrestee shall be communicated by the officer causing the arrest, within 12 hours of effecting the arrest and at the police control room it should be displayed on a conspicuous notice board.

 Court On Its Own Motion Vs CBI

-Sections 498A/406 IPC which “are much abused provisions and exploited by the police and the victims to the level of absurdity, every relative of the husband, close or distant, old or minor is arrested by the police, unless the allegations are very serious nature and highest magnitude arrest should always be avoided.
+Sections 498A/406 IPC which “are much-abused provisions and exploited by the police and the victims to the level of absurdity, every relative of the husband, close or distant, old or minor is arrested by the police unless the allegations are very serious nature and highest magnitude arrest should always be avoided.